Authorisation flow actions

 When the payment status changes to either executed or failed, display a screen that informs the user of the payment's success or failure.

-To ensure a good user experience while the user completes provider authentication in another app or web page, your UI should display a loader while you poll to check whether authentication has been completed.
+To ensure a good user experience while the user completes provider authentication in another app or web page, your UI should display a loader while you poll whether authentication has been completed.